-To see the colour filled mesh

-layer obscure the contours layer, the mesh layer needs to be moved down the Treeview list to a position after the contour layer.
+For example, if it was required to see the colour filled mesh layer obscure the contours layer, the mesh layer needs to be moved down the Treeview list to a position after the contour layer.

 • In the Treeview select the Mesh layer within Window 2 and drag and drop the Mesh layer name on top of the contour layer name.
 The mesh layer name will then follow the contour name and the colour filled mesh layer will then be displayed on top of the contour layer.